wesen/WriteHERE/ttmp/2025-04-17/04-long-term-document--event-logging-system.md

 #### 5. `llm_call_completed`

 Emitted when an LLM call completes with results or errors.
-Includes the current execution step number and the full response content.
+Includes the current execution step number if context is available, and the full response content.

 ```json
 {